coltorapps/builder/apps/docs/src/app/docs/interpreter-store/page.md

 ## Initial data

-You can create an interpreter store with initial entity values and entity errors.
+You can create an interpreter store with initial entities values and entities errors.

 ```typescript
 import { createBuilderStore } from "basebuilder";